lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

              |<-----ACK, W=0-------|no Bitmap
            (End)
 ~~~~
-{: #Fig-Example-Rel-Window-ACK-Loss-Last-A title='Transmission of an IPv6 packet carried by 11 fragments in Window mode - ACK "Always", for N=3, and MAX_WIND_FCN=6, with three losses, and only one retry is needed for each lost fragment.'}
+{: #Fig-Example-Rel-Window-ACK-Loss-Last-A title='Transmission of an IPv6 packet carried by 11 fragments in ACK-Always, for N=3, and MAX_WIND_FCN=6, with three losses, and only one retry is needed for each lost fragment.'}

-{{Fig-Example-Rel-Window-ACK-Loss-Last-B}} illustrates the transmission of an IPv6 packet that needs 6 fragments in Window mode - ACK "always", for N=3 and MAX_WIND_FCN=6, with three losses, and the second ACK is lost.
+{{Fig-Example-Rel-Window-ACK-Loss-Last-B}} illustrates the transmission of an IPv6 packet that needs 6 fragments in ACK-Always, for N=3 and MAX_WIND_FCN=6, with three losses, and the second ACK is lost.
 Note that, since a single window is needed for transmission of the IPv6 packet in this case, the example illustrates behavior when losses happen in the last window.

 ~~~~
           Sender                Receiver